Hamlin Valentine Snell - 8th Mayor Of Tampa

 Term: February 2, 1861 - May 1861

-Born in Savannah, Georgia, Hamlin Snell moved to Calhoun County, Florida in the late 1830s where he served as the County's representative in the 1840 Legislative Council.
-In 1842 he moved to Sarasota to start a small plantation and became the first person to plant guavas in Florida which he imported from Cuba.
-Several years later, Snell sold his plantation and relocated to Manatee County where he was elected State Senator for the 18th District which, at that time, included Hillsborough, Levy and Hernando Counties.
-He was eventually elected President of the Senate and, in 1857, Speaker of the State House.
-Snell resigned some months later and moved to Tampa in late 1857.
-The city appointed him Deputy Collector for the Port of Tampa on June 19, 1858.
+Born in Savannah, Georgia, on Valentine's Day in 1810, Hamlin Valentine Snell moved to Florida in the late 1830s.
+He then served as Calhoun County's representative in the 1840 Legislative Council.
+In 1842, he moved to Sarasota to start a small plantation and is credited as the first person to plant guava trees in Florida.
+Several years later, Snell sold his plantation and relocated to Manatee County.

 Sources for this Biographical Sketch:

 Covington, Dr. James W. and Wavering, Debbie Lee, "The Mayors of Tampa: A Brief Administrative History," Tampa, FL: University of Tampa, 1987.